Podcast - Configurations

 The basic settings are made in the course editor in the "Podcast learning content" tab.

-- create a new podcast and thus a new learning resource podcast or
+a) Create a new learning resource podcast

 Include external podcast